run-ai/docs/docs/Administrator/Cluster-Setup/Upgrading-Cluster-Install.md

     kubectl get pods -n runai

-and make sure that all pods are running or completed
+and make sure that all pods are running or completed.